Heritage News

 Looking Ahead

-The monthly Prayer on the Square team is now under my leadership.
+The monthly Prayer on the Square team is now under Dawn's leadership.
 Originally started by Laveta and led by Peggy Whitley, this prayer initiative has remained consistent and has great potential.
-As I’ve become more involved and discerned God’s hand on this ministry, Laveta asked to formally place it under my oversight.
+As she has become more involved and discerned God’s hand on this ministry, Laveta asked to formally place it under Dawn's oversight.
 Peggy remains actively involved and continues to serve faithfully on the cards/meals team as well.

 We’re grateful for continual increase of Spirit-led, team-based care happening throughout our church body and we anticipate continued growth!